MICA-MNI/BrainSpace/docs/pages/matlab_doc/support_functions/procrustes_alignment.rst

 ^^^^^^^^^^^^^^^^^

 - *nIterations*: Number of iterations to run (default: 100).
-- *first_alignment_target*: Template to align to on the first iteration (default: first provided gradient set)
+- *reference*: Template to align to on the first iteration (default: first provided gradient set)